 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answer Finding/Observation Yes Thumb-turn locks are provided internally on the front and rear exit doors.
-Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.
+Answer Finding/Observation Yes No internal locks are fitted to the front and rear exit doors, simply pushing the handle down opens the doors.
+Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the operating method in an emergency.